Dapo Afolayan

-Oladapo Joshua Afolayan (born 11 September 1997) is an English professional footballer who plays as a winger or centre-forward for Bundesliga club FC St. Pauli.
+Oladapo Joshua Afolayan (born 11 September 1997) is an English professional footballer who plays as a winger or centre-forward for club Blackburn Rovers.

 He spent his youth at a number of clubs: Harrow St Marys, Chelsea, Toronto FC, Barnet, and Tooting & Mitcham United.
 He also played at the university level in Canada with the University of Toronto Varsity Blues.
 After playing local football in Canada with ANB Futbol, he played for English non-league clubs Loughborough University and Solihull Moors, before moving to Premier League club West Ham United.
-He had loan spells at Oldham Athletic, Mansfield Town, and Bolton Wanderers, with the latter move becoming permanent, before signing for FC St. Pauli.
+He had loan spells at Oldham Athletic, Mansfield Town, and Bolton Wanderers, with the latter move becoming permanent, before signing for German club FC St. Pauli.
+He joined Blackburn Rovers in 2026.

-He was also capped by the England C team.
+He was capped by the England C team in 2017.

 Personal life

 He left the Chelsea academy in order to concentrate on his GCSEs.
 He moved to Canada with his family but returned to England to study civil engineering at Loughborough University.